 The “Test Hide Formulas-1” is the master file.
 On this file I want to hide formulas in few cells.
 I’ve some conditional formulas in the yellow highlighted cells on this file.
 I don’t want to disclose the formula with anyone who has permission to view this Google Sheet file.

-To hide the formulas in the highlighted cells i did a trick.
+In detail: To hide the formulas in the yellow highlighted cells I did a trick.
 I created a new file and named it as “Formula Export”.
-Then I made this file Private.
+Then I made this “Formula Export” file Private.

 How to Make a Google Sheet File Private?